Mandarin is on State Road 13 not too far south of Jacksonville, Florida.

-One reminder of the old days is the Church of Our Saviour, and example of Florida Carpenter Gothic architecture that still stands on the banks of the St. Johns River.
-Mrs. Stowe and her husband attended for many years.
+One reminder of the old days is the Church of Our Saviour, an example of Florida Carpenter Gothic architecture that stands on the banks of the St. Johns River.
+Mrs. Stowe and her husband attended church at this location for many years.

 The village is an example of Old Florida with huge ancient oak trees providing canopies over the narrow streets.
 The Spanish Moss drifting in the breeze is on every tree, and several quiet parks provide a place to rest.